-Expert advice for k=2 replicas: this means you had only 1 mirror per resource before the overflow happened.
-Provided that you have enough space on your LVMs and on /mars/, and provided that transaction logging has automatically restarted after leave-resource and log-purge-all, you can recover redundancy by creating a new replica via marsadm join-resource \$res on a third node.
-Only after the initial full sync has finished there, run join-resource at your original mirror.
+If you had only 1 mirror per resource before the overflow happened, and provided that you have enough space on /mars/ such that transaction logging has automatically restarted, you can now start creating a new one via marsadm join-resource \$res on a third node.
+After the initial full sync has finished there, do an marsadm invalidate \$res on the outdated mirror (if you had no split brain; otherwise follow the instructions from section 3.4.3).
 This way, you will always retain at least one consistent mirror somewhere.
-After all is up-to-date, you can delete the superfluous mirror by marsadm leave-resource \$res and reclaim the disk space from its underlying LVM disk.
+After all is up-to-date, you can delete the superfluous mirror by marsadm leave-resource \$res and reclaim the disk space from its underlying disk.

-If you already have k > 2 replicas in total, it may be a wise idea to prefer the leave-resource; log-purge-all; join-resource method in front of invalidate because it does not invalidate all your replicas at the same time (when handled properly in the right order).
+In contrast, if you already have k > 2 replicas in total, it may be a wise idea to prefer the leave-resource ; join-resource method in front of invalidate because it does not invalidate all your replicas at the same time (when handled properly).